watertreader/Udacity_Data_Scientist_Nanodegree/Project_4/README.md

 In this project, we will combine transaction, demographic and offer data to determine which demographic groups respond best to which offer type

-The data is provided by Starbucks
+The data used in the study is provided by Starbucks

 ## File Descriptions <a name="files"></a>
 File structure of project is given by